-The Lower Library contains the College’s special collections of manuscripts, incunabula and early-printed books, and other rare material, some of which may be borrowed by members of the College.
+The Lower Library contains the College’s special collections of around 26,000 incunabula and early printed books, and 900 manuscripts.

 Early printed books

-We continue to expand the Lower Library collections, principally in the purchase of material relating to the history of the College, its alumni and the wider University; also histories of the city of Cambridge, the surrounding area and East Anglia.
-We also subscribe to the annual volumes of various learned societies.
+The Lower Library collections are still being expanded, principally in the purchase of material relating to the history of the College, its alumni and the wider University; also histories of the city of Cambridge, the surrounding area and East Anglia.

-Visiting Scholars may be interested to know that all the western manuscripts in the Library have been fully described in the following published catalogue: James, M.R.
+Visiting researchers may be interested to know that all the western manuscripts in the Library have been fully described in the published catalogue: James, M.R.
 A descriptive catalogue of the manuscripts in the Library of Gonville and Caius College.
 (2 volumes and supplement) Cambridge: Cambridge University Press, 1907-1914.

-The collection of incunabula in the Library has likewise been described in the following published catalogue: Schneider, G.A.
+The collection of incunabula in the Library has likewise been described in: Schneider, G.A.
 A descriptive catalogue of the incunabula in the library of Gonville & Caius College, Cambridge.
 Cambridge: Cambridge University Press, 1928.

 The early printed books in the historic collections have been alphabetically listed by means of brief author-title-place-date entries in the Library’s own guard-book catalogue, which may be consulted in the Lower Library.
-A project is in hand to provide in-depth online catalogue records for all the Library's early-printed holdings; so far all of our incunabula and imprints bearing a date between 1501-1600 have been completed.
-We are currently working on those dated 1601-1650 and the online catalogue is constantly updated.
+A project is underway to provide in-depth online catalogue records for all the Library's early printed holdings; so far all of our incunabula and imprints dated between 1501-1600 have been completed.
+We are currently working on those dated 1601-1650 and the online catalogue iDiscover is constantly updated with these records.

-There is a recent history of the College in the following published form: Brooke, C.N.L.
+For those interested in the history of the College there is the revised edition of: Brooke, C.N.L.
 A history of Gonville and Caius College.
 Cambridge: Boydell, 1996.